Thatcher, Arizona

 Thatcher is a town in Graham County, Arizona, United States.
-According to the 2010 Census, the population of the town is 4,865.
+As of the 2020 census, Thatcher had a population of 5,231.
 It is the home of Eastern Arizona College (EAC).

 History

 Thatcher was originally settled by members of the Church of Jesus Christ of Latter-day Saints.
 The first settler was John M. Moody who arrived in Thatcher with his wife and children in 1881.
 The founding of Thatcher is attributed to Mormon pioneer Christopher Layton, who bought two thousand acres, named the acreage "Thatcher", divided them into lots, and sold those lots to Mormon settlers.
 Layton also bought a gristmill and built roads, canals and homes.

 Eastern Arizona College traces its history to the St. Joseph Stake Academy started by the church in nearby Central.
 Central is also the location of the Gila Valley Arizona Temple.

 Geography

 The town is centered in the Upper Gila River Valley with one of Arizona's famous Madrean Sky Islands towering to the south and the Gila River to the north.

 According to the United States Census Bureau, the town has a total area of 6.7 sqmi, including 0.02 sqmi of water.